C0sm0cats/SmartGrid/README.md

   → Other workspaces stay intact
   → Merges smoothly if target workspace has windows
 - Works with **everything**: Electron, UWP, WPF, acrylic, custom-drawn, stubborn apps — **all obey**
+- **System Tray Icon + Menu**
+  → Quick access to :
+    → Toggle tiling ON/OFF
+    → Switch workspaces (1/2/3)
+    → Force re-tile all windows
+    → Toggle Swap Mode ON/OFF
+    → Move workspace to next monitor
+    → Quick access to hotkeys cheatsheet and quit
 ## Hotkeys

 | Shortcut         | Action                                                                    |